Not an Addict: Composition

 "Not an Addict" is written in the key of E major and has a tempo of 169 beats per minute.
 It has a length of four minutes and fifty seconds.

 Critical reception

-The song was proclaimed the "single of the week" on the 23 December 1996 issue of Music & Media magazine.
+Upon the 1995 release, Music & Media described the song as "a somehow more disciplined version of the Breeders."
+On the 23 December 1996 issue of the magazine, it was proclaimed the "single of the week".
 According to the entry: "Among all that talent pouring out of Belgium—dEUS, Moondog Jr., The Sands—it is possible to overlook the latest gem out of this small country.
 To pass up on K-Choice would be a major mistake.
 K-Choice's singer/co-writer Sarah Bettens is obviously inspired by US alternative rock queens such as the Deal sisters, Heather Nova and Johnette Napolitano.
 A little bit of Bangles pops up at the end, but the guitars remain loud and clear."
 Music Week rated it three out of five, describing it as "a brooding, bass-heavy torch song overlaid by breezy atmospheric vocals from the Belgian four-piece".
 In 1995, the song earned a ZAMU Award for Best Single.